ieee-vgtc/ieeevis.org/content/info/registration/conference-registration.md

 ### Conference Speakers
 <b>All conference and associated events speakers </b> (including but not limited to paper and poster presenters, speakers, contest and panel speakers, and tutorial speakers), must register for the conference by September 22, 2023.
 We require one Speaker Registration for full-length papers and short papers.
 Speakers receive discounted member prices, regardless of membership status.
+A reminder that speakers are required to present in person.
+If due to exceptional circumstances no author is able to attend in person please contact [the organising committee](mailto:info@ieeevis.org) as soon as possible.
 <a class="button" href="https://members.asnevents.com.au/register/event/1856">REGISTER NOW</a>